nicholasjclark/mvgam/docs/README.md

 ```

 The `compare_mvgams` function automates this process by rolling along a set of timepoints for each model, ensuring a more in-depth evaluation of each competing model at the same set of timepoints.
 There are many more extended uses for `mvgam` models, including the ability to fit dynamic factor processes for analysing and forecasting sets of multivariate discrete time series

+# License

+This project is licensed under an `MIT` open source license